 Activity 2.1.1.1: Support working groups focused on knowledge generation.

 Activity 2.1.1.2: Support a conference on pastoralism, to be organized by the Commission on Nomadic Peoples and the International Union of Anthropological and Ethnological Sciences, in Mongolia in 2026

-Activity 2.1.1.3:
+Activity 2.1.1.3 Support a rangeland restoration champions initiative.

+Activity 2.1.1.3: support a Regional conference on customary tenure rights in the Horn of Africa, to be organized by RECONCILE in Nairobi Kenya in September 24-26th 2025

+Activity 2.1.1.4: support a pastoralist learning lab in the Horn of Africa organised jointly by RECONCILE and CIRAD in June 2025 in Nairobi

+Activity 2.1.1.5: Producing lobbying and communication materials and translating key messages into local languages in Uganda and Kenya(Ngakaramojong, Pokot and Turkana) for easy understanding by pastoralist communities

 Objective 2.1.2: Promote knowledge and data analysis on the state and extent of rangelands and pastoralism.

-Activity 2.1.2.1:
+Activity 2.1.2.1: Launch a global rangelands data platform

+Activity 2.1.2.2: support the documentation of regional policy case studies on land tenure, mobility and policy changes in the Eastern Africa Region including lessons learnt, challenges and recommendations for policy learning, lobbying and influencing

 Objective 2.1.3: Share and disseminate generated knowledge.